mdn/content/files/en-us/web/api/storage_access_api/index.md

 ### How it works

-Embedded content that has a legitimate need for third party cookie access can request access using the Storage Access API as follows:
+Embedded content that has a legitimate need for third party cookie or unpartitioned state access can request access using the Storage Access API as follows:

 1. It can call the {{domxref("Document.hasStorageAccess()")}} method to check whether it has the access it needs already.
 2. If not, it can request access via the {{domxref("Document.requestStorageAccess()")}} method.